RVCC-IDMX/about-me-Mohammedkhan18/README.md

 #### Bio Section

 While I was working on the bio section, I refined the skills I learned from the profile section.
+I also learned how to add a background image using only css.
+I made the bio section transparent, so the image could be seen.

 #### Hobbies Section

 While I was working on the hobbies section, I learned how to create an unordered list.

+#### Gallery Section

+While I was working on the gallery section, I learned how to add images and how to use a figure to provide captions to my images.
+I was able to change how the multiple figures looked on the webpage.
+For example, while the screen size is a laptop or a desktop, the 3 figures will be in a row with the captions on the bottom.
+For the iPhone size, the 3 figures will be in a column with the captions on the bottom.

+#### Lit Section

 #### Video Section

 When I was working on the video section, I learned how to create iframes and all of the different properties I could use in my webpage.
 I was able to stretch my knowledge of css to create a responsive iframe.

-#### Gallery Section

-While I was working on the gallery section, I learned how to add images and how to use a figure to provide captions to my images.
-I was able to change how the multiple figures looked on the webpage.
-For example, while the screen size is a laptop or a desktop, the 3 figures will be in a column with the captions on the side.
-For the iPhone size